NLRB v. J. Weingarten, Inc.: US Supreme Court

 Chief Justice Burger dissented arguing that the NLRB had not adequately explained and justified its decision to impose the union representative presence requirement.
 He argued that the Court was not required to accept the NLRB decision because it was not adequately explained.
 Justice Burger stated that he would remand the case to the NLRB for a fuller explanation of its decision.

 Justice Powell argued that the NLRB's interpretation of Section 7 was impermissible because having a union representative present during an investigation is a matter left by the NLRA to the bargaining process.
 He argued that the NLRA only creates the framework in which employers and unions bargain for employment benefits and does not cover specific benefits like the right to have a union representative present.
 He further explained that Section 7 only "protects those rights that are essential to employee self-organization" which did not include the right at issue in the case.
 As a result, he would have affirmed the Fifth Circuit because the right to the presence of a union representative was not covered by Section 7.

 Justice Powell also prophetically noted that the rationales relied upon by the majority and the NLRB were applicable not only to unionized workplaces, but also to situations where there is no union.

 Significance

+The decision that employees have a right to union representation at investigatory interviews led to what has become known as the Weingarten rights.

+During an investigatory interview, the Supreme Court ruled that the following rules apply: